avanzosc/odoo-addons/event_headquarter/README.rst

   event.
 * When they change the headquarter of the event, take it to all their analytical lines.
+* New rule "Event headquarter" for event object.

 Bug Tracker
 ===========